PssbleTrngle/SliceAndDice/README.md

 ### Sprinkler

-The Sprinkler is a block which, when provided with a fluid using a pipe, will distribute it in a small are below.
+The Sprinkler is a block which, when provided with a fluid using a pipe, will distribute it in a small area below.
 Different fluids can have different effects.
-For now, only lava & water do something.

 - Lava applies a small amount of fire damage to entities below
 - Water makes the area below wet, making the world think it's raining there.
+- Potions apply their affect for a short duration to entities below
+- Liquid Fertilizer, a new fluid, applies a bonemeal affect to blocks.

 The latter is meant to enable growing of _Banana Fonds_ from [Neapolitan][NEAPOLITAN] without being dependent on the weather, but it could possibly have other effects on other mods too.